cl865/rfunctions/README.md

 # rfunctions

-Compilation of potentially useful r functions
+Compilation of potentially useful r functions.

+## APA_cor

+Generates a APA formatted correlation matrix from a dataframe, and exports into a .csv file.

 ## rmdConvert